0xb0x/1-click-element-fi/README.md

 # 1-click-element-fi
-smart contracts that enable one click automation on element finance
+smart contract that enables one click automation on element finance